 2.)
 It goes without saying that I’m not exceptionally skilled in making cupcakes presentable, but these icing tips are my absolute favorite to use.
 I stand the a gallon bag up in a tall glass and use a bowl scraper to spoon in the icing.
 Very easy!

 3.)
-I left the pecans out of the recipe, but carrot cake typically includes them, so feel free to add them to the batter or frosting if you’d prefer.
+I only used the pecans like sprinkles, but carrot cake typically includes them in the batter or the cake batter, so feel free to add them to that if you’d prefer.

 I hope you enjoy these cupcakes!
 If you give them a try, I’d love to see your pictures!
 Feel free to send me a DM or tag me on Instagram. 🙂

 - 1 cup all-purpose flour

 - 1 tsp baking soda

 - 1.5 cups finely chopped carrots (we like to use our blender/food processor for this!)